 Security is one of Salesforce’s top priorities.
 Because of this, Salesforce CRM comes with a number of built-in data security features.

-Want to pursue a career in Salesforce, here’s a golden opportunity for you; salesforce certification course!
+Want to pursue a career in Salesforce, here’s a golden opportunity for you; a salesforce certification course!

 The fact that Salesforce is cloud-based is the main argument in favor of switching.
 Cloud-based software providers are far and away the best in the modern digital marketplace.